What is Control of Documented Information?

 Contents

-- Why Must Documented Information Be Controlled?
+- Why Must it be Controlled?

 - Understanding Documented Information